meggyyy0420/URL_Shortener/README.md

 # URL_Shortener

-A simple website for my favorite restaurant introduction
+A simple website for shoortening your long URL

 ## Features

 - listing restaurants from restaurant api

-- searching restaurants by name or categories

-- review the full restaurant list at the home page

-- clicking on picture to present detailed information for restaurant

-- create a new restaurant card

-- update the info whenever you want

-- remove the restaurant

-- sort the restaurant list in update ascending , update descending , score descending or category
+- User can paste a URL to get a shorter url back
+- User can click the short URL to get the destination web site
+- User can get reminder if the URL had been shortened before the one and the paired short one will be showed on the screen as well

 ## Environment